 …you can leave them to dry for at least a month before turning them over and allowing the rest of the moisture to go into the plant.
 It’s a good idea to check on your plants every few days at this stage, checking for mold and bugs before they get out of hand!

 When you are sure that all of the moisture is gone from your plants, then it is time to manicure them.
 This is where you remove any excess leaves from around your bud.
-This ensures that all of the weight is in your bud, which will provide a more potent high and a better taste!
+This ensures that all the weight is in your bud, providing a more potent high and a better taste!

 Suppose you have taken care of every step I have mentioned.
 Congratulations!
 You will have a much higher yield weight than usual which is well worth all the time and effort you have put into this!